Celebrating Seniors - Chubby Checker Turns 75

 (Chubby Checker 1964 Photo: Jack T. Franklin | Wikimedia Commons / Public Domain)

-Garver told the Bradenton Herald that although interracial marriages were legal in New Jersey in 1964, protesters gathered outside the church and in addition to the press, police were on hand in case of violence.
+Garver told the Bradenton Herald that although interracial marriages were legal in New Jersey in 1964, protesters gathered outside the church.
+In addition to the press, police were on hand in case of violence.
 Garver later resigned from that parish after receiving racist threats.

 Chubby Checker and Catharina (Rina) Evans moved to Paioli, Pennsylvania to raise their children.